E-democracy: Social media manipulation

-Joshua A. Tucker and his colleagues critique e-democracy, pointing out that the adaptability and openness of social media may allow political entities to manipulate it for their own ends.
-They suggest that authorities could use social media to spread authoritarian practices in several ways.
-Firstly, by intimidating opponents, monitoring private conversations, and even jailing those who voice undesirable opinions.
-Secondly, by flooding online spaces with pro-regime messages, thereby diverting and occupying these platforms.
-Thirdly, by disrupting signal access to hinder the flow of information.
-Lastly, by banning globalized platforms and websites.
+The adaptability and openness of social media may allow political entities to manipulate it for their own ends.
+Authorities could use social media to spread authoritarian practices in several ways including intimidating opponents, monitoring private conversations, and even jailing those who voice undesirable opinions, flooding online spaces with pro-regime messages, disrupting signal access to hinder the flow of information and banning globalized platforms and websites.

 Populism concerns

 A study that interviewed elected officials in Austria's parliament revealed a broad and strong opposition to e-democracy.
 These officials held the view that citizens, generally uninformed, should limit their political engagement to voting.
 The task of sharing opinions and ideas, they contended, belonged solely to elected representatives.

-Contrary to this view, theories of epistemic democracy suggest that greater public engagement contributes to the aggregation of knowledge and intelligence.
-This active participation, proponents argue, enables democracies to better discern the truth.

 Stop Online Piracy Act

 The introduction of H.R.
 3261, the Stop Online Piracy Act (SOPA), in the United States House of Representatives, was perceived by many internet users as an attack on internet democracy.
-A contributor to the Huffington Post argued that defeating SOPA was crucial for the preservation of democracy and freedom of speech.

 Significantly, SOPA was indefinitely postponed following widespread protests, which included a site blackout by popular websites like Wikipedia on 18 January 2012.

 A comparable event occurred in India towards the end of 2011, when the country's Communication and IT Minister Kapil Sibal suggested pre-screening content for offensive material before its publication on the internet, with no clear mechanism for appeal.
 Subsequent reports, however, quote Sibal as stating that there would be no restrictions on internet use.

-Suitable government models

-Representative democracy

-A radical shift from a representative government to an internet-mediated direct democracy is not considered likely.
-Nonetheless, proponents suggest that a "hybrid model" which leverages the internet for enhanced governmental transparency and greater community involvement in decision-making could be forthcoming.
-The selection of committees, local town and city decisions, and other people-centric decisions could be more readily facilitated through this approach.
-This doesn't indicate a shift in the principles of democracy but rather an adaptation in the tools utilized to uphold them.
-E-democracy would not serve as a means to enact direct democracy, but rather as a tool to enable a more participatory form of democracy as it exists currently.